boxbilling/docs/en/index.rst

 Having trouble?
 We'd like to help!

 * Active BoxBilling development and support is on GitHub at https://github.com/boxbilling/boxbilling
 * You are looking for main project website?
-It is http://www.boxbilling.com (needs updating)
+It is http://www.boxbilling.com *(also currently outdated)*
 * Try the :ref:`faq` - it's got answers to many common questions
 * Still can not find what you're looking for?
 Try :ref:`search`